Hard Labels In! Rethinking the Role of Hard Labels in Mitigating Local Semantic Drift

+\textbf{Prediction Consistency with Teacher Model.} We compare the prediction consistency on unseen data between models trained with and without the final soft-label refinement stage, to empirically demonstrate the performance gains introduced by this phase.
+As shown in Table~\ref{tab:refinement_comparison}, prediction alignment with the teacher on unseen data improves notably after the final refinement stage.

-To assess the generalization performance of \name{} beyond synthetic data, we further evaluate it on a randomly sampled subset of the original ImageNet-1K dataset.
-As shown in Table~\ref{tab:real_dataset_sample}, incorporating hard-label supervision consistently improves performance.
-This observation not only demonstrates the robustness of \name{} under more realistic and diverse visual conditions, but also suggests that the proposed training paradigm can effectively transfer to large-scale, real-world benchmarks.
-Such results provide additional evidence for the practical applicability and reliability of \name{} in real-data scenarios.
+\textbf{Conventional Large-Scale Dataset Experiment.} To evaluate generalization beyond synthetic data, we test \name{} on a randomly sampled subset of ImageNet-1K.
+As shown in Table~\ref{tab:real_dataset_sample}, hard-label supervision consistently improves performance, demonstrating robustness under realistic visual conditions and effective transfer to large-scale, real-world benchmarks.
+These results highlight the practical applicability and reliability of \name{} in real-data settings.